bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-12-stephen-dwoskin-study-day.md

 **13:15 Lunch break**

 **14:00 Panel Discussion 2.
-Jenny Chamarette and Henry K. Miller: Intoxicated By My Archive (chaired by Rachel Garfield)
+Jenny Chamarette and Henry K. Miller: Intoxicated By My Archive (chaired by Rachel Garfield)**
-**An ‘in-conversation’ with two members of the AHRC funded project,
-The Legacies of Stephen Dwoskin’s Personal Cinema (2018 – 2022):
-Henry K. Miller and Jenny Chamarette.
+An ‘in-conversation’ with two members of the AHRC funded project,  The Legacies of Stephen Dwoskin’s Personal Cinema (2018 – 2022):  Henry K. Miller and Jenny Chamarette.
 Henry, a film historian and critic, and Jenny, a feminist theorist of embodiment, gender and disability will discuss their relationships to Dwoskin’s work and archive, their findings and crossovers during the project, and the various flavours of archival fever and fervour they have encountered during the project.

 **14:45 Keynote talk.
-Adrian Martin: Getting Lost in Dwoskin
-(chaired by Alison Butler)**
+Adrian Martin: Getting Lost in Dwoskin  (chaired by Alison Butler)**

-<![endif]--> Disorientation, on every level, is a powerful and disconcerting force in the work of Stephen Dwoskin.
+Disorientation, on every level, is a powerful and disconcerting force in the work of Stephen Dwoskin.
 Focussing on the feature-length films he made in the 1970s, this talk will explore the productive tension (as identified by Raymond Durgnat in the ’80s) between Dwoskin's rigorous ‘plastic aesthetics’ (of space, colour, composition, etc.) and his remarkable experimentation with narrative forms.
 Today, artists who work in a similar way are frequently told that their films would best ‘fit into an art gallery context’.
 Yet Dwoskin, in his time, held on to the project of a complex, hybrid cinema, in which disorientation is a major source of pleasure.

 <![endif]-->